 Campreport Manuela Christandl «Valle Bavona» 8th July – 21st July 2018

 Simon (Belgium), Uri (Catalonia), Bülent (Turkey), Ahmad & Mo.
 Ali (Germany), Aurélie (France), Angelina (Russia), Zuzia (Poland), Raluca (Catalonia) and me, Manuela (Switzerland) we all found our way to the workcamp in Valle Bavona.
 There we spent two weeks working and enjoying life together.
 Our work was to cut fields and uncover stones, stonewalls as well as houses from grass and plants.
 Special for this valley are that they used to create gardens on big stones.
 So they transported earth on top of it and created a way up, most of the time inaccessible for animals.
 Our work included cutting those gardens on top of the stones.
 Another example of work was cleaning a field from all the grass and camomile except the «sea buckthorn» and «barberry».
 The goal was to create a specific field just for those plants.
-On the pictures above you see the place before and after.
+On the pictures below you see the place before and after.
 It was nice that Delio and Davide, the workers, explained for what we do the work and why we cut some plants and others not.